VP Pence leaves NFL game after players protest during anthem

-INDIANAPOLIS (AP) — Vice President Mike Pence left the 49ers-Colts game after about a dozen San Francisco players took a knee during the national anthem Sunday.
+INDIANAPOLIS (AP) — Vice President Mike Pence has left the 49ers-Colts game after about a dozen San Francisco players took a knee during the national anthem.

-The former Indiana governor flew in so he could watch Peyton Manning’s jersey retirement ceremony.
-Pence didn’t stick around long.
+The former Indiana governor flew in so he could watch Peyton Manning’s jersey retirement ceremony on Sunday.
+But Pence didn’t stick around long.

 Pence said on Twitter: “I left today’s Colts game because @POTUS and I will not dignify any event that disrespects our soldiers, our Flag, or our National Anthem.”